TAME Flight 173: Flight history

 On the morning of 11 July 1983, the aircraft took off from Mariscal Sucre International Airport in Quito for a domestic flight to Mariscal Lamar Airport in Cuenca with 111 passengers and eight crew members.
 The aircraft encountered foggy conditions during the final approach to Mariscal Lamar Airport, but the weather conditions of that day were reported as clear.
 The crew contacted the Cuenca control tower for permission to land the plane, which was granted.

 During the final few minutes of the flight, the pilots were distracted during a conversation (reportedly discussing labor problems in TAME) and didn't know that the plane was flying dangerously low towards a mountain.
 Also, at the same time, they were experimenting with some of the aircraft's controls and systems.

 Seconds before the plane hit the mountain and 1 mi from the airport, the ground proximity warning system (GPWS) activated, announcing an imminent terrain collision and sounding an alarm.
 The captain and first officer attempted to climb clear of the mountain by applying full power on the engines and making a steep climb, but it was too late.
 The jetliner scraped the peak of Bashún Hill (which overlooks the runway of Marsical Lamar Airport), exploded, and slid down into a ravine; there were no survivors.

-Two minutes after the plane signal was lost from the radar screen, Cuenca air traffic control (ATC) declared an emergency.
+Two minutes after the plane's signal was lost from the radar screen, Cuenca air traffic control (ATC) declared an emergency.
 The following day, search aircraft and rescue teams arrived at the plane's last known position.
 Because of the remoteness and the difficulty of access to the crash site, it took rescue personnel several hours to reach the site itself.